yehudasa/rgw-object-broker/README.md

     serviceclasses/cns-bucket-service   28s
     ```

-    If you do not see a *ServiceClass* object, see [Debugging](#debugging). //TODO
+    If you do not see a *ServiceClass* object, see [Debugging](#debugging).

 ### Create the *ServiceInstance* (API Object)

-1. *ServiceInstances* are Namespaced.
+1. *ServiceInstances* are namespaced.
 Before proceeding, the *Namespace* must be created.

     `# kubectl create namespace test-ns`

-    **NOTE: To change the *Namespace*, edit examples/service-catalog/service-instance.yaml**
+    **NOTE: To set your own *Namespace*, edit examples/service-catalog/service-instance.yaml**

     Snippet:
     ```yaml
     kind: ServiceInstance
     metadata:
-      namespace: test-ns  # Edit
+      namespace: test-ns  #Edit to set your own or use as is.
     ```

 2. Now create the *ServiceInstance*.

     *Optional:* Set a custom bucket name.
-If one is not provided, a random GUID is generated
+If one is not provided, a random GUID is generated.
-    Edit *examples/service-catalog/service-instance.yaml*
+    Edit *examples/service-catalog/service-instance.yaml*.

     Snippet:
     ```yaml